FredHutch/AWE/Workflow/README.md

 ## Overview of the workflow to be run

-Inputs:  Directory (prefix) containing all/only the relevant paired FASTQ's for a specific sample S3, and some reference files!!
+**Inputs:**  Directory (prefix) containing all/only the relevant paired FASTQ's for a specific sample S3, and some reference files!!
-Process: Concatenate, make into uBAM, then do GATK Best Practices pre-processing for variant calling
+**Process:** Get all relevant files from S3, concatenate, make into uBAM, then do GATK Best Practices pre-processing for variant calling.
-Output: A clean BAM file ready for downstream variant calling and it's index.
+**Output:** A clean BAM file ready for downstream variant calling and it's index written back to S3.

 ### Sample data information
 Prefix for containing all the fastq's for this sample in S3: